5 types of debt consolidation loans

 If you're paying off credit card debt, a 0% APR balance transfer offer can help you get there.
 A balance transfer is the process of transferring your balance from one credit card to another, typically for a flat fee from 3% to 5% of the transferred amount.

-Many credit card issuers offer introductory deals in which you pay 0% on purchases and balance transfers for a certain period — often anywhere from six months to two years.
-During that time, you won’t pay any interest on your balance.
+Many credit card issuers offer introductory deals in which you pay 0% on purchases and balance transfers for a certain period - often anywhere from six to 21 months or more.
+During that time, you won't pay any interest on your balance.

 A balance transfer is ideal if you know you can pay off your debt within the introductory period.
 In this case, a balance transfer could be your cheapest debt consolidation option.
 However, because credit cards can have high interest rates and compounding interest, this may not be the right fit if you can't repay your debt within the introductory period.
 And, if you miss payments, the promotional period may be canceled and the balance subjected to a penalty APR.

-0% APR balance transfer cards also aren’t suitable for — or even available to — all borrowers.
-These cards often require good credit, meaning borrowers with fair or poor credit may need to find an alternative solution.
+0% APR balance transfer cards also aren't suitable for everyone.
+These cards often require good credit (a FICO score of 670), meaning borrowers with fair or poor credit may need to find an alternative solution.

 tip Icon